March 10, 2017 Jaclyn Bickerton

 As a Canadian resident, the Canada Revenue Agency (the CRA) does not require a contest or sweepstakes prize winner to pay fees or taxes of any kind on your prize winnings.
 The CRA states that any unsolicited phone call, email, or letter stating otherwise is a scam.
 However, Canadian winners are required to answer a skill-testing question before claiming a prize.
 The skill testing question is administered to potential winners before being declared a winner as a way for the sponsor to avoid illegal lottery offences under the Canadian Criminal Code.

 An exception to this rule applies to many Canadian ‘Win a Trip’ contests or sweepstakes.
 Many sponsors of these types of contests expect the winner to pay travel taxes including HST and/or Airline Taxes.
 In these cases, the sponsor is only donating the vacation, not paying any of the government fees associated with the prize.
-Make sure to always read the contest rules as this must be stated under the “Prizing” section.
+Make sure to always read the contest rules as these details must be stated under the “Prizing” section.

 Another exception to this rule applies to employees who win a prize from their employer.
 The CRA considers these ‘prizes’ as a type of salary, and the value of the prize will be taxable under the terms of employment income.